-- A resource consent. - A building consent or certificate of acceptance. - An authorisation for a service connection for water, wastewater or stormwater services.
+- a resource consent; - a building consent or certificate of acceptance; or - an authorisation for a service connection for water, wastewater or stormwater services.

 Council will generally require development contributions at the earliest possible point (i.e. whichever consent, certificate, or authorisation listed above is granted first).
 For new developments, the resource consent is often the first step in the process and therefore the first opportunity to levy development contributions.
 For some types of Land Use Consents, development contributions may instead be required at the Building Consent stage as it is not always clear what will be built at land use consent stage.